arguelles/nuSQuIDS/README.md

 Even when configured the python interface is not built with the main library.
 To compile it do the following:

-	cd resources/python/src/
-	make
+    make python

-After successful compilation the bindings will be stored in `resources/python/bindings/`.
+After successful compilation the bindings will be stored in `lib/`.
-To make them available from within python, modify your PYTHONPATH:
+To make them available from within python, either modify your PYTHONPATH:

 	export PYTHONPATH=$(PATH_TO_nuSQUIDS)/resources/python/bindings/:$PYTHONPATH

+or install it in the user-specified location

+    make python-install